 \section{Abstract}

 This study introduces a novel framework, G3Reg, for fast and robust global registration of LiDAR point clouds.
-In contrast to conventional complex keypoints and descriptors, we extract fundamental geometric primitives including planes, clusters, and lines (PCL) from the raw point cloud to obtain low-level semantic segments.
-Each segment is formulated as a unified Gaussian Ellipsoid Model (GEM) by employing a probability ellipsoid to ensure the ground truth centers are encompassed with a certain degree of probability.
-Utilizing these GEMs, we then present a distrust-and-verify scheme based on a Pyramid Compatibility Graph for Global Registration (PAGOR).
+In contrast to conventional complex keypoints and descriptors, we extract fundamental geometric primitives, including planes, clusters, and lines (PCL) from the raw point cloud to obtain low-level semantic segments.
+Each segment is represented as a unified Gaussian Ellipsoid Model (GEM), using a probability ellipsoid to ensure the ground truth centers are encompassed with a certain degree of probability.
+Utilizing these GEMs, we present a distrust-and-verify scheme based on a Pyramid Compatibility Graph for Global Registration (PAGOR).
 Specifically, we establish an upper bound, which can be traversed based on the confidence level for compatibility testing to construct the pyramid graph.
-Gradually, we solve multiple maximum cliques (MAC) for each level of the graph, generating numerous transformation candidates.
+Then, we solve multiple maximum cliques (MAC) for each level of the pyramid graph, thus generating the corresponding transformation candidates.
 In the verification phase, we adopt a precise and efficient metric for point cloud alignment quality, founded on geometric primitives, to identify the optimal candidate.
-The performance of the algorithm is extensively validated on three publicly available datasets and a self-collected multi-session dataset, without changing any parameter settings in the experimental evaluation.
+The algorithm's performance is validated on three publicly available datasets and a self-collected multi-session dataset.
+Parameter settings remained unchanged during the experiment evaluations.
 The results exhibit superior robustness and real-time performance of the G3Reg framework compared to state-of-the-art methods.
-Furthermore, we demonstrate the potential for integrating individual GEM and PAGOR components into other algorithmic frameworks to enhance their efficacy.
-To advance further research and promote community understanding, we have publicly shared the source code.
+Furthermore, we demonstrate the potential for integrating individual GEM and PAGOR components into other registration frameworks to enhance their efficacy.